 To comply with applicable laws ensuring equal employment opportunities to qualified individuals with a disability, the Community School will make reasonable accommodations for the known physical or mental limitations of an otherwise qualified individual with a disability who is an applicant or an employee unless undue hardship would result.

-Any applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the CBO and request such an accommodation.
+Any applicant or employee who requires an accommodation in order to perform the essential functions of the job should contact the Deputy Director and request such an accommodation.
 The individual with the disability should specify what accommodation he or she needs to perform the job.
 CSCE then will conduct an investigation to identify the barriers that interfere with the equal opportunity of the applicant or employee to perform his or her job.
 CSCE will identify possible accommodations, if any, that will help eliminate the limitation.
 If the accommodation is reasonable and will not impose an undue hardship, the Community School will make the accommodation.

 Separation of Church & State

 CSCE respects that in public education there is a separation of church and state, and all employees must adhere to this regulation.
-For clarification, please speak with the Community School Principal.
+For clarification, please speak with the Community School Principal or Deputy Director.

 Employment At-Will